NikHoh/apriltag-maze/README.md

 An exmaplary command line input, which generates the maze seen in the picture above, is:

 [Exemplary command line input](https://github.com/NikHoh/apriltag-maze/blob/main/maze_setup/images/console_example.png)

+The described pipeline to generate the yaml data for a specifig maze configuration is coded adaptively.
+If you want to adapt parameters like the size of walls of the space between walls, you can simply adapt them in the `class Wall` in `wall.py` and the `class Maze` in  `maze.py` (e.g. parameters `offset-to_ground` and `space_between_walls`).

 Have fun!